dumux/dumux/doc/styleguide.md

 ### Property system

 * Prefer class templates with regular template arguments over class templates with a `TypeTag` as template argument

+### Exception

+* The use of exceptions for error handling is encouraged
+* There is a variety of DuMux and Dune-specific exceptions you can throw
+* All derive (possibly indirectly) from the class `Dune::Exception` in dune-common.

 ## Files and folders